osmcode/osmium-tool/man/osmium-fileinfo.md

 **osmium fileinfo** exits with code 0 if everything went alright, it exits with code 2 if there was a problem with the command line arguments, and with exit code 1 if some other error occurred.

-# NOTES

-Calculation of the SHA1 is only available if Osmium was compiled with support for it.
-Check **osmium --version** to see whether thats the case.

 # SEE ALSO